wizcamp/wizcamp-realms-demo/session-guides/SESSION-07-instruction.md

 **By the end of Session 7, students will be able to:**

 1. **Explain component composition** as a strategy for building complex UIs from smaller, focused components
-2. **Create component hierarchies** that demonstrate single responsibility and separation of concerns
+2. **Design component hierarchies** that follow single responsibility and separation of concerns principles
 3. **Use conditional rendering** to control component visibility based on shared state
-4. **Apply array mapping patterns** to transform data arrays into JSX element arrays
+4. **Use array mapping** to transform data into dynamic JSX elements
-5. **Implement key props** correctly when rendering lists to optimize React's reconciliation process
+5. **Use unique key props** to ensure efficient rendering of dynamic lists
 6. **Build interactive components** that handle user events and update visual state
-7. **Create conditional styling systems** that provide immediate visual feedback to users
+7. **Apply conditional styling** to give users immediate visual feedback
-8. **Use Math methods** for random selection and array indexing in user interfaces
+8. **Use Math.random and Math.floor** to implement random selection from arrays
-9. **Organize constants** in separate files for maintainable message systems
+9. **Organize static data** as constants in separate files for maintainability
-10. **Handle component state** through props and event handlers for complex user interactions
+10. **Manage component state** using props and event handlers to support interactive behavior
 11. **Test component integration** using React DevTools and end-to-end user flows

 ## Instruction